kitarp3690/1st-Year-Project/README.md

 # 1st-Year-Project ( c++ )
 This is a project of Bank Management System simulation in c++ .
-This system has two types of user : 1)Admin(Bank staff) 2)User(Bank customer)
+This system has two types of user :-
+    1)Admin(Bank staff)
+    2)User(Bank customer)

-This admin can perform basic tasks such as :- 1)Creating user account
+This admin can perform basic tasks such as :-
+  Note:- admin.txt has id,password for admin login (i.e. id=admin,pw=admin).
+Anyone can add more admin by writting admin_name space     admin_password in this admin.txt folder
+    1)Creating user account
     2)Search Account
     3)Deposit money
     4)Withdraw money
     5)Delete account

 whereas the User can perform tasks such as :-
   1)View person information